kolypto/nodejs-miracle/README.md

 ```

 #### `list([resources])`
-Get the list of permissions for resources in a structured object.
+Get the *structure*: list of resources mapped to their permissions.

 * `resources`: resource[s] to get the structure for.
 Optional.